12 million

 Support survivors

-Child marriage survivors often face numerous challenges, including limited access to education, healthcare, and economic opportunities.
+Premature marriage survivors often face numerous challenges, including limited access to education, healthcare, and economic opportunities.
 This project aims to collaborate with local organizations and support networks to provide essential services, including counseling, vocational training, and legal assistance.
 We strive to empower survivors, enabling them to reclaim their lives and become agents of change within their communities.

 Conclusion

-The “Breaking Chains” project calls upon individuals, organizations, and governments to unite in our mission to eradicate child marriage.
+The “Breaking Chains” project calls upon individuals, organizations, and governments to unite in our mission to eradicate forced marriage.
 By raising awareness, empowering communities, advocating for policy change, and supporting survivors, we can break the chains that bind young lives and create a future where every child has the opportunity to thrive.
 Together, we can build a society that values the rights, dreams, and aspirations of all children, ensuring a brighter and more equitable world for generations to come.

-The Root Causes of Child Marriage
+Causes of Early Marriage

 Lack of Education